HOW TO FIND OUT WHAT JOB YOU ARE BEST AT

 The officer froze in action as he was unable to make the necessary decisions to avoid a tragedy.
 The skipper was immediately called to the tower and managed to avert a collision in the nick of time, much to the shame of the officer involved.

-So it was with great astonishment several months later when that same officer found himself in another crisis situation that required fast and competent response, that his reaction was dramatically different.
+So it was with great astonishment several months later when that same officer found himself in yet another crisis situation that also required fast and competent response.
+But this time his reaction was dramatically different.

 A fire had now broken out in the ship near some explosives after they had taken a hit from shelling.